Master of Comparative Biomedical Sciences*

-The master of science degree program in Veterinary and Biomedical Sciences is designed to emphasize interdisciplinary approaches in biomedical research.
+The master of science degree program in Comparative Biomedical Sciences is designed to emphasize interdisciplinary approaches in biomedical research.

 Graduates of this program will understand the basic scientific principles related to veterinary and biomedical sciences that can include: physiology, toxicology, pharmacology, pathology, immunology, virology, bacteriology, parasitology, epidemiology, anatomy, and behavior.